ionic-team/ionic-training-decks/src/assets/data/markdown/auth-connect-angular/base.md

 The auth interceptor modifies outbound requests.
 It adds a bearer token to the `Authorization` header of any request that requires a token.
 For our application, this is any request other than a `login` request (which we will not be using in this application anyhow, since we will be using Auth Connect to obtain the authorization from an OIDC provider rather than from our own API).

 The unauth interceptor examines inbound responses looking for 401 (unauthorized) errors.
-If it finds one, it redirects the user to the login page. **Note:** this is what is currently causing us to redirect to the login page when we try to access the tab 2 page.
-The flow looks something like this:
+If it finds one, it redirects the user to the login page. **Note:** in our architecture, this is a fail-safe interceptor for cases where we have an active session, but the token for that session has either expired or has otherwise been invalidated.

-1. the auth guard is a do nothing guard at this point and lets us in
-1. the page uses the tea service to try to get some tea info
-1. the tea service makes the request
-1. the auth interceptor cannot find a token, so it does not append a bearer token
-1. the request is sent to the REST API
-1. the REST API rejects to unauthorized request with a 401 error code
-1. the unauth interceptor examines the response, sees the 401 error code, and redirects the user to the login page

-### Tab2 Page
+### Teas Page

-The tab 2 page uses the tea service to obtain tea related data from our REST API.
+The teas page uses the tea service to obtain tea related data from our REST API.
 It then displays that information in a list.

 ## Conclusion